dicelab-rhul/ICU/content/english/documentation/configuration.md

 Some common distributions have been defined for convenience.

 #### Uniform Distribution
-Takes the form `uniform(a,b)` where `a` and `b` are the lower and upper bounds (int > 0) of the domain, `"Scale:0" : "uniform(0, 1000)"`, will trigger an event after a random time in the interval 0-1 seconds.
+Takes the form `uniform(a,b)` where `a` and `b` are the lower and upper bounds (int > 0) of the domain, `uniform(0, 1000)`, will trigger an event after a random time in the interval 0-1 seconds.
 #### Normal Distribution
-Takes the form `normal(mu, sigma)` where `mu` and `sigma` are the mean and standard deviation of a Gaussian distribution, `"Scale:0" : "normal(1000,100)"`, will trigger an event at random time centered around 1000ms.
+Takes the form `normal(mu, sigma)` where `mu` and `sigma` are the mean and standard deviation of a Gaussian distribution, `normal(1000,100)`, will trigger an event at a random time centered around 1000ms.
 Note that negative sample values are treated as 0 (i.e. immediately trigger the event).

 Custom-Event Schedules can be combined with multi or repeating schedules as follows: